-Virtual Architect makes it easy to get started by importing home photos or floor plans or picking one of nine customizable floor plan templates.
+Virtual Architect makes it easy to get started by importing home photos or floor plans or picking one of the customizable floorplan templates.
 The software’s best feature is its design wizards that walk users through creating stunning 3D renderings of kitchens, bathrooms, decks, staircases, and more.

-The software also offers other useful tools for home design, including a cost estimator, a materials list, 3D virtual tours, and day and night lighting conditions.
+The software also offers other useful tools for home design, a blueprint generator, a materials list, 3D virtual tours, and day and night lighting conditions.